-Real life proves just as dramatic off-screen as it does on it for these two actors, the aging Hollywood superstar Gloria Grahame and her younger lover, Peter Turner.
-As their mismatched romance waxes and wanes over time, events conspire to keep them in each other's lives even when it proves difficult and demanding.
+Real life proves to be just as dramatic off-screen as it does on it for aging Hollywood superstar Gloria Grahame (Annette Bening) and her much younger lover, Peter Turner (Jamie Bell).
+As their mismatched romance waxes and wanes over time, events conspire to keep them in each other's lives even when it proves to be difficult and demanding.
 Ultimately, they find that they must each come to terms with whatever fate they face in the future whether they are together or apart.Written by

 Was this review helpful to you?